WCU Faculty are responsible for following the Principles of Advisement as defined in the Faculty Handbook.

 Issue AlertThe Issue Alert System is designed to assist students who are experiencing academic and other difficulties during their time at WCU by providing University employees with a convenient means to make referrals to the students' assigned advisors, mentors, and other University resources for follow up.

-Any time faculty and staff are concerned about a student, whether the student is a beginning freshmen or a last semester senior, we encourage you to make a referral.
+If you are concerned about a student, whether the student is a beginning freshmen or a last semester senior, we encourage you to issue an alert.
 By seeking to address students' needs as they arise or become noticed, appropriate interventions can help to empower students to make choices that have a positive impact on their academic success.

 The following categories will help direct your concern to the most appropriate resource.

 Please click the category heading to submit your alert, or for more information, review the Issue Alert FAQs page.

 - Student is not attending class.